 Here, the Appellate Division held that the injured worker’s lawsuit against Jea Bus Co, Inc. must be dismissed.
 Specifically, the workers comp law barred the injured worker from suing her employer – Jea Bus, Co, Inc.

 The Court explained that the injured worker could not accept workers comp benefits from Jea Bus Co, Inc’s insurance carrier and later commence a lawsuit against Jea Bus Co, Inc. The parties already litigated the issue of proper employer before the Board.

 This decision shows the importance of a workers comp judge’s decision.
 A decision at a workers comp hearing may impact not only the workers comp claim, but a worker’s civil case as well.
-This case demonstrates why an injured worker should seek to hire a lawyer who can handle both the workers comp claim and personal injury lawsuit under the same roof.
+This case demonstrates why an injured worker should seek to contact a lawyer who can handle both the workers comp claim and personal injury lawsuit under the same roof.